-Buildings Alive Trail
+Buildings Alive Historic Walking Tour

-While the area's foundation was developed with the lumber and grew with brick, it's the crystal that allowed the city to soar.
+While the area's foundation was developed with lumber and grew with brick, it's the crystal that allowed the city to soar.
 The growth of the railroad and the city's connection with the Erie Canal attracted the Brooklyn Flint Glass Company to move here from New York City in 1868.
-With that move, the company took on the name of the town is now called home and became Corning Glass Works, which today is known around the world as Corning Incorporated.
-Since that time, the Crystal City of Corning, New York has enjoyed a brilliantly successful century and a half with no signs of dulling.
+With that move, the company took on the name of the town it now called home and became Corning Glass Works, which today is known around the world as Corning Incorporated.
+Since then, the Crystal City of Corning, New York has enjoyed a brilliantly successful century and a half with no signs of dulling.